Vallelunga Pratameno

 Vallelunga Pratameno (Sicilian: Vaddilonga) is a comune (municipality) in the Province of Caltanissetta in the Italian region Sicily, located about 60 km southeast of Palermo and about 30 km northwest of Caltanissetta.

 Vallelunga Pratameno borders the following municipalities: Cammarata, Castronovo di Sicilia, Polizzi Generosa, Sclafani Bagni, Valledolmo, Villalba.

+Physical Geography

+Vallelunga Pratameno is the northernmost municipality of the free municipal consortium, situated in a flat valley east of the Platani River.
+It lies 74 km from Agrigento, 50 km from Caltanissetta, 69 km from Enna, and 98 km from Palermo.